 · Build and disseminate knowledge about effective suicide prevention strategies and resources, based on the lived experience of those who have struggled with suicidality

-The I Chose to Live project is poised to harness the narrative power of stories, video footage and still photographs to speak to the connections and supports that those with lived experience and suicide prevention research tell us are lifesaving.
+The Today I Choose Hope project is poised to harness the narrative power of stories, video footage and still photographs to speak to the connections and supports that those with lived experience and suicide prevention research tell us are lifesaving.

 In a culture in which silence, shame, stigma and myths permeate any discussion of suicide and the barriers to seeking help are well-documented, this project will bring forth the voices and images of diverse groups of people with lived experience who have moved forward in their recovery journeys.
 Transcending traditional suicide prevention materials, it will show these persons in the midst of what makes their lives meaningful and purposeful – their families and friends, their communities, their work and the activities they pursue.